 1. Introduction

+Laser ablation has been intensively studied since the 60s, with the beginnings of the development of laser techniques and its application in LIBS and LIF spectroscopy [1,2].
+The investigation of the physico-chemical phenomena developed both at the level of the target in the interaction with the laser beam and of the ablation plume was carried out by developing techniques to analyze the composition of the target and capture the dynamics of the plume by using ICCD camera, Langmuir probe, LIBS spectroscopy (Laser Induced Breakdown Spectroscopy), LIF (Laser Induced Fluorescence) etc. [1–10].
+Due to the very short laser pulse width (nanoseconds, femtoseconds), some parameters could not be measured, such as the temperature reached when the laser radiation interacts with the target.
+The development of numerical models and numerical simulation have replaced this technical impediment [11–13].
+While for pure metal targets the analysis of plasma components is reduced to the nature of charged, neutral or aggregated species in the form of so-called clusters, for targets made of metals with impurities, alloys or chemicals of greater complexity, the chemical analysis of the ablation plume is harder to achieve.
+In the analysis using laser ablation, the Laser Ablation Inductively Coupled Plasma Mass Spectrometry technique has been developed and used so far [14–18].
+This technique only addresses the analysis of the target material.
+However, mass spectroscopy has not yet been used directly for ablation plume analysis because laser ablation is not sufficient to reach the ionization energy.
+As shown in previous studies, laser ablation produces liquid and gas phases, as well as a smaller amount of the ionized phase (plasma) [9-12].
+The current study aims to increase the ionization rate in laser ablation using previous chemical treatments of the target.

-In the analysis using laser ablation, the Laser Ablation Inductively Coupled Plasma Mass Spectrometry technique has been developed and used so far [1–6].
-Plasma of ablation has been previously investigated using optical imaging techniques [7–9].
-Silver thin films obtained by PLD technique have been described as the result of nanoparticles deposition [10–12].
-Pulsed Laser Deposition (PLD) using silver target has been treated from the perspective of plasma of ablation fluid behavior.
+Plasma of ablation has been previously investigated using optical imaging techniques [8,19,20].
+Silver thin films obtained by PLD technique have been described as the result of nanoparticles deposition [9,11,12].
+Pulsed Laser Deposition (PLD) using silver target has been treated from the perspective of fluid model of ablation plasma.
 Plateau-Rayleigh (PRI), Rayleigh – Taylor (RTI) and Richtmyer – Meshkov (RMI) instabilities, as well as crown splash have been reported [12].
-Therefore, thin metallic films roughness obtained due to the fluid instabilities can be interpreted as the result of the last micro and nanoparticles deposited during PLD process and which are not in sufficient number/quantity to form a compact continuous layer [12].
+Therefore, thin metallic films roughness obtained due to the fluid instabilities can be interpreted as the result of the last micro and nanoparticles deposited during PLD process and which are not in a sufficient number/quantity to form a compact continuous layer [12].
 Therefore, thin films with high roughness are potential materials to be used in sorption processes and catalytic processes.

-The purpose of the study presented here is to produce and investigate a thin layer of silver with catalytic properties in chemical processes in which organic substances with complex molecules are involved.
-The aim is also to obtain information on the chemical species developed in the ablation plasma using mass spectroscopy and the pulsed laser as source of ionization energy of the chemical species.
+The novelty of the study presented with this work consists in a complex analysis of the phenomena and physico-chemical processes that take place during the pulsed laser deposition of a thin layer of silver with impurities, as well as of those arising from the interaction of the thin layer with complex organic molecules in the sense of the catalytic effect.
+In the analysis of the ablation plasma plume, the novelty consists in obtaining information on the developed chemical species using mass spectroscopy and the pulsed laser as source of ionization energy of the chemical species.

 2. Materials and Methods